FalcoSuessgott/dejavu/kubernetes/kubernetes.md

 # Pod
 >the smallest deployable units of computing that you can create and manage in Kubernetes

+## Default Pod ressources
+* 1 vCPU ( if Pod consumes more the pod will be throttled)
+* 512 MB Memory (if Pod consumes more, the pod will be terminated)

 ## create and expose a pod
 ```
 kubectl run httpd --image=httpd:alpine --port 80 --expose